tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 下载/更新日志（终端）_intl_en.md

 - Fixed the issue where getMessage failed to get the MemberChangeList content of group tips.
 - Fixed the issue when getLoginStatus failed to get the login status.
 - Fixed the issue where applicants became group members after their requests to join the group were rejected.
-- Fixed the issue where a log file existed under the root directory of the drive letter after a log path was set.
+- Fixed the issue where a log file existed under the root directory of the drive letter after a log path had been set.
 - Mac: fixed the issue where the callback failed to be received in case of force offline.
 - TUIKit
   - Optimized the group management page logic.